maralinetorres/BU-Capstone-Predicting-Environmental-Actions/Final Notebooks/README.md

 ---
 # Predicting Environmental and Social Actions

-This project focuses on predicting environmental and social actions based on historical data of ESG score, GHG scope, and total energy consumption.
+This project focuses on predicting environmental and social actions based on historical data of ESG score, GHG scope, total energy consumption and environmental intensity.
 The objective is to give our client investment advice based on a company's environmental factors.
 To do so, we plan to develop an accurate, unbiased and robust model to determine the future environmental and social accountability of a company.

 # Data collection methodology